shriparna/data-collection-challenge/README.md

     - Open the file part_2_mars_weather.ipynb from the notebook
     - Execute from top to bottom
     - Evaluate the csv file generated from this challenge
-    - Observations are provided below and in README.md
+    - Observations are provided below
 <hr>

 ## Observations: